uptonking/note4yaoo/lib-saas-strapi-latest-v5.md

 - ## Apart from maybe breaking compatibility with certain plugins, will the upgrade process to V5 be a fairly seamless transition, or is this going to require a fresh install?
 - https://discord.com/channels/811989166782021633/1095091586452426824/1200565021181214731
-- It should be fairly painless, we demo'ed it in the Janurary call which will be on Youtube soon but the general gist of the migration:
+- It should be fairly painless, we demo'ed it in the January call which will be on Youtube soon but the general gist of the migration:
   - The code changes and all the codemods we can automate will update most of your code automatically
 - There won't be any data migration scripts you need to run manually like v3 -> v4 since it's now going to be baked right into Strapi 5 and run on boot (it'll detect the state of your database and if it's a v4 or v5)
   - You will not be able to go from Strapi v3 to v5 directly, you have to be on Strapi v4 first.